 Unsurprisingly, Brexit featured widely in the informative question and answer session that followed.
 Although many answers are yet to be determined, attendees were left reassured that The Spectrum IFA Group and its partners were well informed on both the technical detail of Brexit and the practical implications for anyone living or working in France or Spain.

 Portability of financial products, such Assurance Vie, for an expatriate returning to the UK, was another area of interest in the question and answer session and guests were provided with example scenarios regarding the flexibility that such products offer.

 The key message that came out of this event was the importance and benefit, even for the financially experienced, of seeking professional, independent advice.
 The audience was reminded, in these uncertain times, that it is critical to ensure that all aspects of our personal finances are properly structured, for both legitimacy within the French fiscal system and for maximum tax efficiency ahead of any potential changes in the months and years ahead.

-Questions and discussions continued during an informal lunch (in the chateau’s beautiful dining room), during which guests and speakers alike found no shortage of topical subjects for conversation.
+Questions and discussions continued during an informal and complimentary lunch, during which guests and speakers alike found no shortage of topical subjects for conversation.

 Feedback from the event has been very positive.
 One guest commented “”I enjoyed the day and found it helpful and thought provoking.
 I also liked the format and thought it much better than the usual sales pitch that one often encounters with perhaps some other organisations.
 The interactive exchanges added real value.”

-We are planning to hold further seminars next year and will provide details on this Le Tour de Finance website in the new year.
+We are planning to hold further seminars throughout the autumn months and into next year and will provide details on this Le Tour de Finance website in the new year.